Wologman/Python_Notes/VS Code for Python.md

+### Warning
+I will probably switch to PyCharm at this point, this is an almighty pain in the arse, and I've spent weeks trying to understand what was going on.
+It explains why QGIS won't run properly from VSCODE.
+There are workarounds, but they don't seem worth messing about with.
+It's amazing VSCode has such a massive flaw.
+People have been struggling with this off and on since 2015.

+[Here is the issue tracking on GitHub](https://github.com/microsoft/vscode-python/issues/944) [And here](https://github.com/microsoft/pylance-release/issues/275)

+This is a shambles.
+Different issues and paths used for Pylance + Code completion, Terminal, Debugger.
+Microsoft clearly doesn't take Python all that seriously for VSCode.

-Key ideas in this page:
+#### Key ideas in this page:
-- .code-workspace -- A .json file that defines the workspace
+- .code-workspace -- A .json file that defines settings and folders for a multi-root folder workspace
-- .vscode -- This file is used when
+- .vscode -- As above, but single folder.
 - settings.json -- A user-wide one for all settings (eg dark-mode)
-- settings in single folder -- A local one, prioritised for the workspace (Settings stored in the .vscode file )
+- settings.json -- Settings, prioritised for the workspace (Settings stored in the .vscode or .code-workspace  file )
-- settings in multi-workspace -- workspace settings, stored in the .code-workspace file.
 - PYTHONPATH -- [[Environment Variables]], that tell python where to look for libraries
 - The interpreter path -- where VSCode looks for the python interpreter
 - .env files -- Need to be located by the settings.json file for the project, or the python plugin will automatically look in the worspace folder.
-Currently not working as documented
+Currently not working as documented.
 - Workspace folder -- where the .vscode file is located.
 Or multiple folders listed in .code-workspace.

-### Bug in VSCode
+### Bugs in VSCode
-VScode is currently not picking up environment variables correctly as explained in the documentation.
-It is not enough just to leave the .env file in the workspace folder, as claimed in the documentation.
+VScode is currently not picking up environment variables the way it claims in the documentation.
+It is not enough just to leave the .env file in the workspace folder.
+Either single .vscode workspaces or with the .code-workspace

-I will probably switch to PyCharm at this point, this is an almighty pain in the arse, and I've spent a lot of time trying to understand what was going on.
-It explains why QGIS won't run properly from VSCODE.
-There are workarounds, but they don't seem worth messing about with.
-It's amazing VSCode has such a massive flaw and done little to fix it for so long.

-[Here is the issue tracking on GitHub](https://github.com/microsoft/vscode-python/issues/944) [And here](https://github.com/microsoft/pylance-release/issues/275)

-This is a shambles.
-Different issues and paths used for Pylance + Code completion, Terminal, Debugger.
-Microsoft clearly doesn't prioritise Python for VSCode.

 ### Settings###
 There are two types of settings.
 User wide settings, and Workspace settings.
 Both stored in a settings.json file, with the workplace settings overriding most of the user settings.